 Benny Kauff, after appearing in 55 games this season, is traded by the Giants with cash to the Toronto Maple Leafs of the International League for Vern Spencer.
 In December, the New York outfielder had been implicated in a car theft ring, and although acquitted of the charges, he will still be banished from baseball for life by Commissioner Kenesaw Mountain Landis.

 Lefty O'Doul, who will become an outstanding major league hitter later in his career, gives up 13 runs in the sixth inning as the Indians rout the Red Sox, 27-3.
-He will finish his 11-year stint in the majors with a lifetime batting average of .349.
+The San Francisco native will finish his 11-year stint in the majors with a lifetime batting average of .349.

 The White Sox outlast and outslug the Browns, beating St. Louis in 12 innings, 10-8.
-During the Sportman's Park contest not a single strikeout is recorded by the five pitchers, who take the mound, making it the longest game in major-league history without a strike three.
+During the Sportsman's Park contest, not a single strikeout is recorded by the five pitchers who take the mound, making it the longest game in major-league history without a strike three.

 The Senior Circuit wins its first All-Star game, edging the American League at Braves Field in Boston, 4-3.
 The Junior Circuit had taken the first three contests of the Mid-Summer Classic.